The-Duchess/ruby-irc-framework/README.md

 >- the nickserv pass (can be "" if you do not want to use it)
 >- an array of channels to join

+> setup creates 2 log files

+>- ./log which logs messages that trigger Command_manager hooks as well as private messages
+>- ./errlog which records errors

 ```ruby
 	ircbot.setup(use_ssl, use_server_pass, server_pass, nickserv_pass, channels)